 The most recent experience study was completed based on data collected through December 31, 2018.
-The Board adopted the assumptions outlined below to be effective with the December 31, 2019 actuarial valuation.
+Except as noted below, the Board adopted the assumptions outlined below to be effective with the December 31, 2019 actuarial valuation.
 Please see our Experience Study report to see more detail of the rationale for the current assumptions.
 As authorized under Article 6243n of the Vernon's Civil Statutes of the State of Texas, actuarial assumptions and methods are set by the Board of Trustees, based upon recommendations made by the plan's actuary.